-Instructions for connecting the mobile device to the corporate Wi-Fi.
+Instructions for connecting the mobile device to the corporate Wi-Fi network.
 This

-Direction to download and install Cisco Jabber from the Android
+Instructions to download and install Cisco Jabber for Android from Google Play (formerly known as Google Android

 The device name of their Cisco Dual Mode for Android device, for

-(If applicable) Credentials required to access the corporate
+(If applicable) Credentials that users need to access the corporate

 email@example.com or the full DN format,